Find your bus on the Transfort bus tracker tool and note the arrival times.

 Wheelchair Access

-Personal Scooter Policy Transfort passengers are allowed to bring personal scooters on board buses, if the scooter can be folded.
+Personal Scooters Transfort passengers are allowed to bring personal scooters on board buses, if the scooter can be folded.
 The scooter must remain folded while on board the vehicle and placed in front of the passenger or under the seat.
-Scooters must not block aisles, exits or otherwise empty seating.
+Scooters must not block aisles, exits or empty seating.
 They must not encroach into other passenger areas or personal space.

 Personal scooters that cannot be folded are not allowed due to the high potential of injury to other passengers, the inability to secure them in the vehicle, and the likelihood of a hazard created by scooters in the aisles (they cannot be stored under a seat or in front of a passenger without encroaching on other passenger spaces).